 - Visible discomfort or pain – particularly in the mornings or after rest

-If you suspect your pet has any joint issues, we recommend arranging an appointment with your vet to get a thorough examination.
+If you suspect your pet has joint issues, we recommend arranging an appointment with your vet to get a thorough examination.

 Available treatments